awfuldynne/data-512-a3/README.md

 Some of the potential limitations of the results of the analysis stem from how the data were collected.
 The survey was promoted through OSMI's Twitter [[4]](#references) and sites focusing on mental health issues in the tech industry like [BlueHackers](http://bluehackers.org/2016/04/02/osmi-mental-health-in-tech-survey-2016).
 Individuals that are likely to visit these sites or to follow OSMI on Twitter would seemingly be more likely to be open about discussing mental health issues.

-All data provided in the survey was self-reported and the majority of responses in both surveys come from the United States (59.7% in 2014 and 58.6% in 2016).
+All data provided in the survey was self-reported and the majority of responses in both surveys come from the United States (59.7% in 2014 and 58.6% in 2016) so some bias is expected in the sample of people who have filled out the survey.

-While both surveys contain the same subset of questions, the 2016 survey contains many more questions than the 2014 survey and allows the user to go into greater detail to qualify their answers.
+While both surveys contain a same subset of questions, the 2016 survey contains many more questions than the 2014 survey and allows the user to go into greater detail to qualify their answers.
 This limits our ability to compare the more qualitative answers users had the option to provide.
 The questions that are similar between the surveys generally provided a Yes/No/Maybe response.
 Quantifying sentiment around mental health issues given the limited range of responses might yield uninteresting results.

 ### References